Should we translate for the world, the languages of the world, or the church?

 It’s important to have a clearer understanding of the purpose of Bible translation and especially the relationship between translation and the church.

-With a more in-depth understanding of these issues, you are more informed as you pray and support mission work.
+With a more in-depth understanding of these issues, you can be more informed as you pray and support missions work.

-We need to encourage those actively translating to prayerfully consider how they could strengthen the existing churches or support pioneering church-planting efforts, so that their work is received by believers eager to use it in ministry.
+We need to encourage active translators to prayerfully consider how they can strengthen existing churches or support pioneering church-planting efforts, so that their work is received by believers eager to use it in ministry.

 Finally, we need to be wary of exaggerated claims of what the church can do when unleashed and put in the translator’s seat.
 New strategies that put “church” in their name may not always have the church in the right place.